devcabo/devcabo/README.md

 Student in UFES - Universidade Federal do Espírito Santo

-Focused on process automation with AI integration.
+Focused on data analysis, process automation, and business intelligence.
-I aim for efficiency and scalability through clean code and modern technologies.
+I aim to transform data into efficient and scalable solutions.

 ## Technologies i use in my day!